GSA/fedramp-automation/src/validations/constraints/STYLE.md

 ID: `fcsr-8`

-Formal Name: Constraints with Critical Severity Level for Runtime Failures
+Formal Name: Constraints with Critical Severity Level Used only for Runtime Failures

 State: Required